aws-samples/lambda-async-metrics-sample/README.md

 sam deploy --guided --region $REGION
 ```

+Copy the function name from the output of `sam deploy`.
+It should be in the format `async-lambda-metrics-HelloWorldFunction-`.

 ## Troubleshooting scenarios
 This repo covers 4 troubleshooting scenarios.
 The analysis for the first two are covered in depth in the blog.
 We will include only the instructions to configure and test the scenarios here.
 There are dependencies between the scenarios and they must be executed sequentially.